 Early Life

-Thomas Preston-Werner was born in Dubuque, Iowa, on May 27, 1979.
-He grew up in Dubuque, where he graduated from Dubuque Senior High School.
-His early interest in programming began at age 10 with a TRS-80 computer, teaching himself BASIC.
-He attended Harvey Mudd College for two years before dropping out to focus on his passion for programming.
+Thomas Preston-Werner was born on May 27, 1979, in Dubuque, Iowa.
+He graduated from Dubuque Senior High School.
+He later attended Harvey Mudd College for two years before dropping out.

 Rise to Success